Need Help? Give us a call.

 It’s best practice to pay 100% of your credit card bill every single month.
 But you may want the option of carrying a monthly balance without being hit with interest, perhaps if you’re paying down a large purchase.

-In that case, we’d recommend looking into the American Express Blue Business Plus credit card, whose 15-month 0% intro APR period is the longest you’ll find on the market.
-Keep in mind, though, that your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+In that case, we’d recommend looking into the American Express Blue Business Plus credit card, whose 12-month 0% intro APR period is one of the longest you’ll find on the market.
+Keep in mind, though, that your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market prime rate, so check the issuer’s terms and conditions for the latest APR information.

 The Capital One Spark Classic for Business is an ideal credit-building tool.
 Even though it’s a business credit card, Capital One reports user data to the three credit bureaus (Equifax, Experian, and TransUnion) that calculate your credit score—so your good behavior (like paying your loan bills on time) will be rewarded.